steffitan23/cubstart-website/src/hw/web/hw6.md

 # Part 2: Make a Flashcard API!
-If you don't remember how to use Express, you might want to look at a simple guide [here](https://expressjs.com/en/starter/basic-routing.html) or at the [Lecture 6 Slides](https://docs.google.com/presentation/d/1A7mK0etb0R4Jm3CJkXKHRWdmWKRgjjcOkT-JYMgELQE/edit?usp=sharing).
+If you don't remember how to use Express, you might want to look at a simple guide [here](https://expressjs.com/en/starter/basic-routing.html) or at the [Lecture/Lab 6 Slides](https://docs.google.com/presentation/d/1n0ersNZPwSVEaPOPSjo4EphlGFBNMzDsf6456ieQB1g/edit?usp=sharing).

 Before you start, you should know what we're trying to achieve.
 Here are all the functionalities your API should have.
 - Add cards with "/new" endpoint